theague/google-homepage/README.md

 4/5/21 - Continuing with the styling of the homepage.
 Working on the footer at this point.
 Cannot get the footer working correctly and I'm calling it a night.

 4/6/21 - Found instructions on w3schools that worked.
 Very simple fix and the importance of taking a break was just reaffirmed.
 Looking at this with fresh eyes helped a lot.
+I could not get the spacing quite right on the footer text.
+I'm going to let this slide since this is my first project I don't want to get bogged down with perfection.